Are the AQHA internships paid?

 What is the AQHA intern selection process?

-How do I prepare for a phone interview with AQHA's intern selection committee?
+How do I prepare for a phone/video interview with AQHA's intern selection committee?

 Among other things, be ready to answer questions about your writing and equine backgrounds and be familiar with AQHA and its publications and media outlets.
 In most cases, you can find our publications at public or university libraries.